Skip to content

 Dashboard

-Dashboard is the workspace overview.
-It answers: what do I have, what is healthy, and what needs attention?
+Dashboard is the Fleet overview.
+It answers: what is loaded, what has fresh signal, and what needs attention?

 If you are unsure where to go next, start with Dashboard, then follow How Thalovant Works.